thcipriani/linuxtips/README.md

 - `/usr/sbin`  — more sysadmin binaries (e.g., /usr/sbin/usermod lets me modify a user)
 - `/var`       — data that chanes frequently is stored here (e.g. /var/log for log files /var/www/ for webservers)

+**The Shell**

+You access the command line through a shell.
+Most Linux distros default to using the Bash shell.
+Bash stands for Bourne Again SHell.
+Bourne refers to the Bourne shell, which was the default Unix shell in Unix Version 7.

+iTerm, Konsole, Terminal and the like are Terminal Emulators.

+A Shell runs inside of a terminal emulator.

+_Command Examples:_

+- check shell environment                            <br /> `cat /etc/passwd | grep `whoami` | cut -d ':' -f 7`
+- check what shell environments are installed        <br /> `cat /etc/shells`
+- change your default shell                          <br /> `chsh `whoami` -s <valid login shell>`
+- change another user’s shell                        <br /> `sudo chsh <username> -s <valid login shell>`
+- switch users                                       <br /> `su <username> (or su - to switch to root)`

 **Environment**